 Conservation Hydrology – Concepts Coined

 At the WATER Institute we call our philosophical and practical responses to current water challenges and opportunities “Conservation Hydrology.”
-Conservation Hydrology emphasizes community-based watershed literacy, planning and action.
+Conservation Hydrology emphasizes community-based watershed literacy, planning, and action.
 It challenges the current “dehydration model” of human development and advocates for a “rehydration model.”
 The old “drain-age” is now being replaced by a new “retain-age”!
-To achieve this goal we must retrofit existing development patterns with new ones based on the following principles outlined below, coined by WATER Institute Co-Director, Brock Dolman.
+To achieve this goal, we must retrofit existing development patterns with new ones based on the principles outlined below, coined by WATER Institute Co-Director Brock Dolman.

 Illustration by Jim Coleman

 The Clean Water Act now recognizes the “pave and pipe paradigm” as disastrously flawed and hydro-illiterate.
-These outmoded engineering practices capture, concentrate, and convey water “away” as quickly as possible, which in drought-prone areas is especially harmful.
-The WATER Institute advocates a new paradigm to recharge our aquifers with a call to slow it, spread it, sink it: Slow the water down.
+These outmoded engineering practices capture, concentrate, and convey water “away” as quickly as possible, which is especially harmful in drought-prone areas.
+The WATER Institute advocates a new paradigm to recharge our aquifers with a call to slow it, spread it, sink it.
+Slow the water down.
 Spread the water out.
 Sink the water into the land.
-Brock Dolman’s slow it, spread it sink it meme has gone viral worldwide!
+Store the water in the aquifer.
+Share the water with all of life.
+Brock Dolman’s slow it, spread it, sink it meme has gone viral worldwide!

 stormwater illustration